Comfrey

 —Medicinal Action and Uses— The comfrey plant is abounds in mucilage, it is frequently given whenever a mucilaginous medicine is required and has been used like Marshmallow for intestinal troubles.
 It is very similar in its emollient action to Marshmallow, but in many cases is even preferred to it and is an ingredient in a large number of herbal preparations.
 It forms a gentle remedy in cases of diarrhea and dysentery. #

-Comfrey leaves are of much value as an external remedy, both in the form of fomentations, for sprains, swellings and , and as a poultice, to severe , to promote suppuration of boils and , and gangrenous and ill-conditioned ulcers.
+Comfrey leaves are of much value as an external remedy, both in the form of fomentations, for , swellings and bruises, and as a , to severe cuts, to promote suppuration of boils and , and gangrenous and ill-conditioned ulcers.
 The whole plant, beaten to a cataplasm and applied hot as a poultice, has always been deemed excellent for soothing pain in any tender, inflamed or suppurating part.
-It was formerly applied to raw, indolent ulcers as a glutinous astringent.
+It was formerly applied to raw, as a glutinous astringent.
 It is useful in any kind of inflammatory swelling.

 Recent American research has also shown that comfrey breaks down red blood cells, a finding that supports its use for bruises.